 Our Unitarian Universalist religious education programs offer all ages, inspiring:

-- Social growth – connecting with peers and people of all ages on a deeper level.
-Finding acceptance among people who see beyond the superficial.
+Social growth – connecting with peers and people of all ages on a deeper level.
+Finding acceptance among people beyond the superficial.

-Children and youth are invited to stay in the Sanctuary during worship service, or to attend one of the following Sunday morning R.E. programs, offered concurrently with both the 9 and 11 a.m.
+Children and youth are invited to attend one of the following Sunday morning R.E. programs, offered concurrently with both the 9 and 11 a.m.
 Sanctuary worship services.

 9 a.m.
-Children and Youth Program: Spring Hall
+Children & Youth Program: Spring Hall

 Each Sunday morning in Spring Hall, we offer an innovative 9 a.m. program.
 During the Sanctuary 9 a.m. worship, children and youth meet in a multi-age setting to explore the principles through play and practice.
 We integrate worship, ritual, songs & music, story, and curriculum activities to provide a meaningful way to build community and explore spirituality, together.
 Children ages 4 or 5 through high school will have opportunities to enhance self-confidence, nurture multi-generational relationships, and ask important questions.